Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled An Artist’s Passion. Please enjoy.

 “I’m right here, son,” a male voice growled.
 The son looked to his right.
 His father was sitting in a recliner reading a book.
 Next to him sitting on a small table was a Slurpee.

-After a few feeble attempts to get the father to say something, even a couple of not so subtle attempts at a confession, he realized he wasn’t going to cajole the father into speech.
-Dejected, the son went into his room silently.
+After a few feeble attempts to get his father to say something, even a couple of not so subtle attempts at a confession, he realized he wasn’t going to cajole him into speech.
+Dejected, the son silently lumbered up the stairs to his room.

 His spirits perked again once he remembered the painting in his hands and the reason for the subterfuge.
 The boy gathered the materials necessary to send the painting, supplies he had already purchased at an earlier date, and submitted the work via the post office the very next day.
 It was then time to play the waiting game.